 - Construct feed racks and nest boxes

 - Purchase feed/water troughs

 Materials needed for hutch, feed rack and nest box construction

 - Plastic felt, wire mesh, nails.

 Floor space for cage construction

-Note: visitors, domestic pets (e.g. dogs) should be kept away from housing area
+Note: keep visitors, domestic pets (e.g. dogs) away from housing area.

 Feeds and Feeding

-Rabbits are non-ruminants herbivores which can be fed on wide range of feeds including:
+Rabbits are non-ruminants herbivores and you can feed them on a range of feeds including: